Cherreads

 Lian Yue laughed softly.
 "You are indeed a fool, Shen Han."
 She walked closer, her eyes hardened with determination.
 "You are a general, yes.
 But you are merely a soldier under the Emperor's control.
 As for me, I am the Emperor's precious daughter.
 I control him.
 And so you, my precious general, have no power."
 She leaned in, her lips close to his ear.
 "You are under my control."

-Shen Han clenched his fists harder, trembling despite himself.
+Shen Han clenched his fists harder, trembling against his will.
 As much as he hated to admit it, she was right.
 In this palace, he had no power.
-Who was he even kidding?
-Determination and strength of will alone could not help Lian Zhi.
-Even the most skilled general, with the sharpest sword, was powerless against the influence of Lian Yue's cunning.
+Who was he kidding?
+Determination and will alone could not help Lian Zhi.
+Even the best general, with the sharpest sword, was powerless against Lian Yue's hold over the emperor.
 What could he do?

 Behind her, Shen Han's hands remained clenched.
 He exhaled slowly, a mix of fury and despair coursing through him, the weight of the Emperor's decree pressing down harder than the palace walls themselves.